dappnode/mev-sp-contracts/docs/DappnodeSmoothingPool.md

   )
 ```

-Emitted when a hte smoothing pool is initialized
+Emitted when a the smoothing pool is initialized

 ### UpdatePoolFee
 ```solidity